 The problem is, if you begin painting and then try to move the loupe it won’t budge.
 For it to move you need to interrupt your watercolor stroke to reposition it.
 Which will leave you with a uneven glaze if you try to continue painting where you left off.

 I’m a heavy user of the watercolor brush so I had to sacrifice zooming in when painting large shapes because of this.
 Requiring extra time with the pencil to clean up contours and mistakes.

 Sorry for the long winded exposition, but I think it helps contextualize why being able to simultaneously move the loupe with one hand and paint with the other is important.
-So without further ado here’s how to do it.
+Without further ado here’s how to do it: